 Pharrell Williams, for example, explained how he links the basic rainbow colors to the seven notes.

 Another great musician with synesthesia is Billy Joel, who reported a pleasant experience with his peculiar perceptive condition.
-He associates colors to genres and mood (for instance, ballads sound blue, while rock songs sound red).
+He associates colors with genres and mood (for instance, ballads sound blue, while rock songs sound red).
 Joel is very fond of his chromesthesia, and he’s convinced it hugely helped him in terms of inspiration and creativity.

-Experimental Techno/Ambient musician Aphex Twin, connects sounds to smells, not just to colors.
+Experimental Techno/Ambient musician Aphex Twin connects sounds to smells, not just to colors.

 The electronic music genius Jon Hopkins described a childhood experience in which, while listening to a Beethoven symphony, he involuntarily associated the sound of French horns to a circular shape appearing in front of his eyes.
 He seems to connect different types of sounds spatially, which must work very well for his complex, layered and textured music.

 What is Synesthesia